dusty-phillips/gitifyhg/README.rst

 are not fully working include:

 * anonymous branches are dropped, only the tip of a named branch is kept
-* remote bookmark support is sketchy
+* remote branch and bookmark tracking is not 100% stable
-* remote branch tracking is not 100% stable
+* pushing octopus merges is not supported

 However, if you are looking for a git-svn type of workflow that allows you to clone mercurial repositories, work in local git branches, rebase those